• Skip to main content

 You can simplify this recipe by buying pre-made pie crust dough at your specialty store.

 Another option is to buy an allergy friendly pie crust mix.
-With this option, you will end up with enough mix to make this recipe at least two times (depending on how many rounds you like with your bowl of filling).
+With this option, you will have enough mix to make this recipe at least two times (depending on how many rounds you like with your bowl of filling).

 chicken pot pies